Security of Information and Organizations 2024/2025

 1. Theoretical Component: Relates to the contents lectured during all classes, mostly focusing on the theoretical lectures.

-• Option 2: 1 (One) exam (E1) that covers all contents lectured, and contributing with 10 points to the component.
+• 1 (One) exam (E1), composed by 2 (two) parts (T1 and T2), covering all contents lectured, and contributing with 10 points to the component.

 • Dates: